Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 ### Goals

-The goal of this post is to use ARKit hand tracking data to implement custom hand gestures inside an app for Apple Vision.
+The goal of this tutorial is to use ARKit hand tracking data to implement custom hand gestures inside an app for Apple Vision.

 This post will require quite a bit of math, so if you aren't familiar with linear algebra you may have a little trouble following along.
 Hopefully I've been able to simplify it enough for anyone to understand, but I lack the perspective to know for sure.